Bijelo Dugme (album)

-Bijelo Dugme is the seventh studio album by the Yugoslav rock band Bijelo Dugme, released in 1984.
-Due to Bijelo Dugme's usage of Uroš Predić's famous painting Kosovo Maiden for the album cover, the album is unofficially known as Kosovka devojka (Kosovo Maiden).
+Bijelo Dugme, commonly known as Kosovka djevojka, (Note: Due to Bijelo Dugme's usage of Uroš Predić's famous painting Kosovo Maiden for the album cover, the album is unofficially known as such (translation: Kosovo Maiden).) is the untitled seventh studio album by the Yugoslav rock band Bijelo Dugme, released in 1984.

 Bijelo Dugme is the band's only album recorded with vocalist Mladen Vojičić "Tifa", who came to the band as the replacement for Željko Bebek.
 The album is also notable for featuring the band's former member Laza Ristovski on keyboards, who, after the album was released, became an official member of the band once again.

 Bijelo Dugme was listed in 1998 as the 28th on the list of 100 Greatest Yugoslav Rock and Pop Albums in the book YU 100: najbolji albumi jugoslovenske rok i pop muzike (YU 100: The Best Albums of Yugoslav Pop and Rock Music).